masolimano/maneage/README-hacking.md

      $ ./project --check-config
      ```

- - **Test the template**: Before making any changes, it is important to
+ - **Test Maneage**: Before making any changes, it is important to test it
-     test it and see if everything works properly with the commands
+     and see if everything works properly with the commands below.
+If there
-     below.
-If there is any problem in the `./project configure` or
+     is any problem in the `./project configure` or `./project make` steps,
-     `./project make` steps, please contact us to fix the problem before
+     please contact us to fix the problem before continuing.
+Since the
-     continuing.
-Since the building of dependencies in configuration can
+     building of dependencies in configuration can take long, you can take
-     take long, you can take the next few steps (editing the files) while
+     the next few steps (editing the files) while its working (they don't
-     its working (they don't affect the configuration).
-After `./project
+     affect the configuration).
+After `./project make` is finished, open
-     make` is finished, open `paper.pdf`.
-If it looks fine, you are ready
+     `paper.pdf`.
+If it looks fine, you are ready to start customizing the
-     to start customizing the template for your project.
-But before that,
+     Maneage for your project.
+But before that, clean all the extra Maneage
-     clean all the extra template outputs with `make clean` as shown below.
+     outputs with `make clean` as shown below.

      ```shell
      $ ./project configure           # Build the project's software environment (can take an hour or so).
-     $ ./project make                # Do the processing and build paper (just a simple demo in the template).
+     $ ./project make                # Do the processing and build paper (just a simple demo).

      # Open 'paper.pdf' and see if everything is ok.
      ```